 3. Being treated as a second option

-If your partner is not as invested as you, it is one of the necessary reasons to end a relationship.
+If your partner is not as invested in the relationship as you are, it is an indisputable relationship red flag and is one of the necessary reasons to end a relationship soon.
 If they keep dodging your calls and forgetting important dates, chances are that they are not prioritizing you.

 Mel found it frustrating that her girlfriend, Rory, spent her evenings at the gym, her weekends with her friends and preferred hanging out with a travel group on holidays.
 “Where do I fit in?”
 Mel wondered as Rory became too engrossed in her life, leaving practically no room for a relationship.

 It is pointless to hang on to the hope that they will change their ways and come back to you.
-The best recourse in such a situation is to not drag oneself when the other partner clearly has different priorities.
+The best recourse in such a situation is to cut oneself loose when the other partner clearly has different priorities.

 Ending a relationship becomes imperative in a situation like this.
-If your partner exhibits toxic traits and likes to demean you, just run along now.
-If they show signs of gaslighting and manipulate you often, then the relationship will only be harmful to your mental health.
-You deserve to be treated with love and respect.
+If your partner exhibits toxic traits and likes to demean you, just run away…now!
+If they show signs of gaslighting you and manipulate you often, then the relationship will only be harmful to your mental health.
+You deserve to be treated with love and respect, in every relationship, always.

-If you are feeling smothered and throttled in the relationship, let them know and walk out.
+If you are feeling smothered and claustrophobic in the relationship, let them know and walk out.
+An amicable breakup is possible in such a case too, but highly unlikely if they have anger issues or are abusive.
 In such situations, it may not be feasible to leave a relationship on good terms.
-Try your best, if you value your partner despite all that they’ve done to you, but if things turn ugly despite your best efforts, don’t beat yourself up about it.
+Try your best if you value your partner despite all that they’ve done to you, but if things turn ugly despite your best efforts, don’t beat yourself up about it.

 5. Trust issues

-This is a major reason for ending a relationship.
+This is a major reason for ending a relationship with someone.
 If your partner has a history of repeatedly lying, making things up or going against your will – it might be time to re-assess how good they are for you.
-Or if they show dubious behaviors and seem to be hiding something from you, it might not be a good idea to trust them any further.
+Or if they exhibit dubious behavior, show signs of dishonesty and seem to be hiding something from you, it might not be a good idea to trust them any further.

-Sometimes you might be entangled in a relationship with a married man and you are really not sure if he is trustworthy.
+Say you are entangled in a relationship with a married man and are not really sure if he is trustworthy and ready to give his all to you.
 That’s when you could think of ending the relationship with a married man because you find it hard to build trust.

 Related Reading: Trust Issues – 10 Signs You Find It Difficult To Trust Anyone